 Summer Concert Series 2020

 We will update this page with any cancellations due to COVID-19.
+Tickets will be refunded for Postponed Shows unless otherwise stated.

 Set against the backdrop of our stunning estate vineyards, these al fresco concert evenings feature live performances from some of Canada’s most talented musicians.
 These special evenings also include a delicious three course dinner, prepared by Redstone Chef, Dave Sider.
 Book your table for the evening and don’t forget to bring your dancing shoes.